julian-M3141/or-mapper-java/README.md

 ### configuration file

-The configuration file *orm.properties* stores information about url, user and password.
+The configuration file *orm.properties* in the *resources*-folder stores information about url, user and password.
 It also determines whether the sql commands should be logged, default is true.

 ```